20 Best Fruits for Blood Sugar

 15. Avocados.
 Contrary to popular belief, Avocados are good for lowering blood sugar.
 It contains fat but it is a good fat which is needed by the body.
 It also has electrolytes namely, potassium and magnesium.
 The ratio of carbs to fiber is excellent in Avocados which some say actually has the ability to negate the need for insulin shots or pills.

 16. Plums.
 Plums are low on the GI and have a lot of fiber and anti-oxidants too so they are a good fruit to eat to keep your blood sugar balanced.

 17. Pineapple.
 Although Pineapple has a moderately low glycemic level so it is fine to eat them, a fact that is not commonly known.
-Many think that because Pineapple are so sweet, they are off limits.
+Many think that because Pineapple is so sweet, they are off limits.
 Dried or canned Pineapple are a different story, however.
-Pineapple are loaded with vitamins so eat them but do so wisely as with any fruit.
+Pineapples are loaded with vitamins so eat them but do so wisely as with any fruit.

 18. Grapefruit.
-Grapefruit contain chromium which research shows is great for low- ering blood sugar.
+Grapefruit contains chromium which research shows is great for low- ering blood sugar.
 They are also rich in vitamins and minerals that are good for keeping blood sugar low.

 19. Starfruit.
 Starfruit is known to be very good in preventing high blood sugar.
 It is rich in fiber as well as anti-oxidants and dietary fiber, pantothenic acid, potassium, and copper.

 20. Papaya.
 Papaya has a medium listing on the GI but it is rich in fiber so it is still good for keeping high blood sugar at bay.
 It has beta carotene, and vitamins C, B, and A.